Director, Strategy and Tertiary Financing

 Ronald is an experienced public policy adviser, a reformist in public policy and organisational purpose, and a key member of project teams and taskforces, including the establishment of teams.
 An ex Australian Commonwealth Treasury official, Ronald originally came to Canberra to work on the Commonwealth Budget, where he was a member of the taskforce that transitioned the Commonwealth from cash to accrual budgeting.
 His most important work, at that time, was on the introduction of the outcomes-outputs framework for the operation of government, and he remains a passionate advocate for performance information (now known as data underpinned, evidence driven policy).

 Seeking a challenge outside the central agencies of the Australian Government, in the early 2000s Ronald was a policy and political adviser for the Australian Government minister responsible for the expenditure side of the Commonwealth budget, and the economic and budget adviser for the Australian Government minister responsible for social policy.
-Ronald credits this time for completing his education in political and policy advocacy and in some of the finer arts of persuasion.
 Asked for a highlight, Ronald would nominate fronting, with the responsible Minister, the Economic Review Committee of Cabinet to argue and gain approval on new social policy measures.

 Ronald’s later public sector work has been based around employment and education policy.
 He has been for a long time, and remains, an advocate for education policy as an economic issue, where equity of opportunity irrespective of background is a key national policy imperative.
 In this regard, skills training and education are a key pillar to this nation’s economic prosperity and social inclusion.
 Having chosen in the 1980s to embrace an open, globally competitive, trade based economy, the right skills training and education polices for Australia is critical if a valued, rewarding and inclusive society is to be realised for all.